califa1203/click-urban-ecom-app/memory-bank/progress.md

   - Orders API with line items and status tracking
   - Content API with blog post management and publishing control
 - Fixed Prisma client initialization error on Vercel by updating build script
+- Fixed project structure by removing duplicate prisma.ts file and directory
+- Successfully set up database schema using non-pooled connection and Prisma db push
+- Implemented authentication system with Supabase:
+  - Created login and signup pages with form validation
+  - Set up authentication context for global state management
+  - Implemented middleware for role-based access control
+  - Created protected routes for admin, account, and checkout pages
+- Created file upload component for product images:
+  - Integration with Supabase Storage
+  - Progress indicator for uploads
+  - File type and size validation
+  - Error handling
+- Created basic page structure for all main sections:
+  - Products page with placeholder product cards
+  - About Us page with mission, values, and company information
+  - Contact Us page with contact form and FAQ section
+  - Blog page with featured post and article grid
+  - Categories page with category cards and featured collections
+- Added sign-in/sign-up buttons to the header for easy access to authentication